hmlongco/InjectableDemo/README.md

 Overrides to the keypaths are exceptions to the rule, and are treated as such.

 All of the code, including the code for the scopes, requires about 160 lines of code.
-That includes an addtional property wrapper, `@InjectableObject`, which can be used in SwiftUI code like an `ObservableObject`.
+That also includes an addtional property wrapper, `@InjectableObject`, which can be used in SwiftUI code like an `ObservableObject`.

 ## The Idea